 The City has three groundwater licenses (GWL 155515, GWL 155582 and GWL 155510) for irrigating parks and public open space.
-The GWLs cover two groundwater subareas: Whitfords and Quinns.
-GWL 155510 is in the Quinns subarea, which is located north of Burns Beach Road and consists of newer parks and sporting fields.
-The remaining two GWLs cover the Whitfords subarea, from Beach Road to Burns Beach Road.
+The GWLs cover two groundwater sub-areas: Whitford and Quinns.
+GWL 155510 is in the Quinns sub-area, which is located north of Burns Beach Road and consists of newer parks and sporting fields.
+The remaining two GWLs cover the Whitford sub-area, from Beach Road to Burns Beach Road.
 This area consists predominantly of established parks and sporting ovals with older infrastructure and design elements.

-The GWL have set allocation limits and the usage within the two Whitfords licenses has been amalgamated.
+The GWL have set allocation limits and the usage within the two Whitford licenses has been amalgamated.
 While the licence areas are still separate, the allocations are effectively combined which gives the City greater flexibility to reduce or increase water use in particular areas when needed, providing for holistic, sustainable management of the City's groundwater resources.
 The licence areas for the City's GWLs are displayed in Figure 8.